Valvetrain: Camshaft

-The timing and lift profile of the valve opening events are controlled by the camshaft(s), through use of a carefully shaped lobe on a rotating shaft.
-The camshaft is driven by the crankshaft and— in the case of a four-stroke engine— rotates at half the speed of the crankshaft.
+The timing and lift profile of the valve opening events are controlled by the camshafts, through use of a carefully shaped lobe on a rotating shaft.
+The camshaft is driven by the crankshaft and, in the case of a four-stroke engine, rotates at half the speed of the crankshaft.

 Motion is transferred from the crankshaft to the camshaft most commonly by a rubber timing belt, a metallic timing chain or a set of gears.

 Pushrod

 Pushrods are long, slender metal rods that are used in overhead valve engines to transfer motion from the camshaft (located in the engine block) to the valves (located in the cylinder head).
-The bottom end of a pushrod is fitted with a lifter, upon which the camshaft makes contact.
+The bottom end of a pushrod is mated to a lifter, upon which the camshaft makes contact.
 The camshaft lobe moves the lifter upwards, which moves the pushrod.
 The top end of the pushrod pushes on the rocker arm, which opens the valve.

 Rocker arm / Finger / Bucket tappet

-Depending on the design used, the valves are actuated by a rocker arm, finger or bucket tappet.
+Depending on the design used, the valves are actuated by a rocker arm, finger, or bucket tappet.
 Overhead valve engines use rocker arms, which are actuated from below indirectly (through the pushrods) by the cam lobes.
 Overhead camshaft engines use fingers or bucket tappets, which are actuated from above directly by the cam lobes.